bbond007/MiSTer_MidiLink/README.md

       http://bjt42.github.io/softmpu/

-SoftMPU requires the QEMM memory manager be installed.
+SoftMPU requires the EMM386 or QEMM memory manager be installed.
 For testing QEMM 8.03 was used.
 QEMM “stealth” option seems to be incompatible with ao486 so it is advisable to skip that part of the optimize process.
 It’s a good idea to run the QEMM optimize application again after installing SoftMPU (in the AUTOEXEC.BAT) to get as much of the lower 640K conventional RAM free as possible.

 Although less common, some DOS games and applications require MPU-401 interrupts.
 This option can break compatibility with others software not requiring interrupts.